 The NICE Guidelines Shift

-It's worth noting that NICE has recently produced a draft for their new guidelienes 2026 with an important update.
-In its guidance NICE acknowledge a role for varicocele repair in men with abnormal semen parameters and clinical varicocele.
-This represents a significant shift from previous, more conservative guidance and reflects growing recognition that varicocele treatment can meaningfully improve fertility outcomes.
-For athletes with varicocele and fertility concerns, this supports earlier discussion of treatment options.
+It is worth noting that NICE has recently produced a draft for their new guidelines 2026 with an important update.
+In its guidance, NICE acknowledges a role for varicocele repair in people with abnormal semen parameters and a varicocele large enough to feel.
+This represents a significant shift from previous, more conservative guidance.
+It reflects growing recognition that varicocele treatment can meaningfully improve fertility outcomes.
+For people with varicocele and fertility concerns, this supports earlier discussion of treatment options.

 Knowledge check